 - A. Nonresidential and residential subdivision projects (applies to subdivisions with private or public roadway dedications); - B. Nonresidential and residential construction projects; and - C. City and other public agency owned projects. - 9.01.03.
-General requirements. - A. Utility lines. - Utility lines for all new development projects shall be installed underground.
+General requirements. - A. Utility lines. - 1.
+Utility lines for all new development projects shall be installed underground.
 Switchgear, pumps, transformers, and other appurtenances shall be allowed aboveground, but shall be shielded with landscaping as required in this Land Development Code.
 Connections from distribution lines, mains, and collectors in the public or utility rights-of-way or easements shall be placed underground. - 2.
 All redevelopment projects shall relocate existing on-site overhead utility lines underground, within project limits.
 The Land Use Administrator may allow exceptions to this requirement if it is determined that such relocation is not feasible based upon the unique configuration of the real property. - 3.
 For all new private and public development projects, underground communications conduit(s) shall be installed in accordance with City standards. - B. Traffic control devices.
-All traffic control devices shall meet the more stringent requirements of the latest edition of the Manual of Uniform Traffic Control Devices, Florida Department of Transportation Design Standards Road and Bridge Technical Specifications, Florida Highway Administration Standard Highway Signs, and Florida Department of Transportation Traffic Engineering and Operations Manuals.
+All traffic control devices shall meet the more stringent requirements of all of the following: 1)the latest edition of the Manual of Uniform Traffic Control Devices, 2) Florida Department of Transportation Design Standards Road and Bridge Technical Specifications, 3) Florida Highway Administration Standard Highway Signs, and 4) Florida Department of Transportation Traffic Engineering and Operations Manuals. - 9.01.04.
+Construction Plans Submittal Requirements. - A. Construction Plans and Calculations shall be prepared, signed, and sealed by a Florida Licensed Professional Engineer or other Licensed Professional qualified in the appropriate field for which the Construction Plans and Calculations are prepared.
+Plans and calculations shall be submitted for review in accordance with the City's Development Review Process.